unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 * ADDED: eCommerce field category.
 * ADDED: New form templates
 * ADDED: Scroll to top setting.
 Jump to top of form on submit.
-NOTE: All bug fixes and new features from 1.4.x releases are included.
+NOTE: All fixes and new features from 1.4.x releases are included.
 So this section of changelog is shortish.
 * FIXED: Duplicate forms created.
-* FIXED: Bug preventing custom field options set by filters form working in some situations.
+* FIXED: preventing custom field options set by filters form working in some situations.
 * FIXED: Form settings tab got messy.
 We tied it up a bit.